mengxu00/mengxu.org/content/posts/relevance.md

 ----
 ### Appendix
 ### Why
-* I had strong wishes that I have good plans for life.
+I had strong wishes that I have good plans for life.
 Becasue in this way I can rule out obviously non-practical opportunities.
-A sounds plan also provides expectatins of the future.
+A sounds plan also provides expectations of the future.
 This really helps with anxiety management.

 However I also knew that future is rather unpredictable because we have very limitead knowledge of the current state - where we are right now.
 I want to explore how to plan and act in a rather non-predictable world by writing down pieces of thought and examine overtime.

 I also feel that my ideas are quite fragmented.
-And it would be interesting to lay them out at the same place and to put pieces together into a coherent
+I feel that each idea is like searching a dim, long-lost name in my head.
+It becomes an impossible job to access when there is a list of 20 names like that.
+It would be interesting to lay them out at the same place and to put pieces together into a coherent line of thoughts.

 *

 ### Starting points
 * We are very blind to the information around us
 * The tiny portion of things we pay attention to is what relevant to us.
 This is proved in action.
+* If we're suffering, it might be well becasue of our limitation of attention
+* Worse, that What relevant to us, or precisely what we value the most, might be the biggest obstacle preventing us from looking somewhere else.
-*
+* There are numerous
+* Facts relevant to one aim

 ### Questions to address
 * What is the new insight here
 * How knowing this could help with everyday life
 * Is there an internal light